lowcodeunit/public-web-docs/docs/guides/hosting/frameworks/svelte.md

 Now your all setup with a functioning development through deployment workflow for your Svelte project.
 Make changes and commit them to your repository, then follow our [updating views guide](../../applications/updating) to learn more on updating your builds, and use our [testing use cases](../../applications/testing-use-cases) to learn how you can test new builds before releasing them to your users.
 Happy coding!

 LowCodeUnit is an all-in-one platform for running web projects.
-This means you can use LowCodeUnit for hosting most, if not all, of your web projects.
+This means you can use LowCodeUnit for deploying most, if not all, of your web projects.
 LowCodeUnit is simple to use and setup which works perfectly when you have a basic website you want to get up and open for the world to use quickly – like this Plasmic site.
 Sign up at [www.lowcodeunit.com](https://www.lowcodeunit.com)